LeonardoESousa/nemoview/README.md

 ## Tutorial

-For details on the analyses available in Nemoview, check the [tutorial](https://github.com/LeonardoESousa/nemoview/tree/main/Tutorial/Tutorial.md).
+For details on the analyses available in **NEMOview**, check the [tutorial](https://github.com/LeonardoESousa/nemoview/tree/main/Tutorial/Tutorial.md).